María Luisa Piraquive

-María Luisa Piraquive Corredor (born February 10, 1949) is a Colombian educator, singer, philanthropist, and leader the Church of God Ministry of Jesus Christ International.
+María Luisa Piraquive Corredor (born February 10, 1949) is a Colombian–American educator, singer, philanthropist, and leader of the Church of God Ministry of Jesus Christ International.

 Additionally, she is founder and president of a not-for-profit organization, Maria Luisa de Moreno International Foundation, which offers a broad range of social assistance services, and pioneer of the Colombian political party, MIRA.

 Commonly known as Sister Maria Luisa, she has received three honorary doctorates and the Medal Order of Democracy Simon Bolivar, awarded by the House of Representatives of Colombia.
 She hosts online church services that are streamed live on YouTube with over 300,000 views per video, and her sermons are dubbed into 12 languages.

 Biography

 Early life

 Maria Luisa Piraquive was born on February 10, 1949, in Chipata, a town in southwestern Santander, Colombia.
 She was the third of ten children, six girls and four boys, and was raised in a Catholic home.
 Shortly after her birth, her parents moved to the town of Sachica, in the department of Boyaca, and, subsequently, to Bogota, where she worked making blankets.
 Piraquive shared that when she was seven years old she had a dream with the Lord Jesus Christ that changed her life.
 She met Luis Eduardo Moreno when she was 16 years old through her sister Beatriz Piraquive.
 He was pastor of a Pentecostal church called "Iglesia Pentecostal."
 She married him a year later.